SeldonIO/seldon-core/examples/streaming/knative-eventing/README.md

     Overwriting ./assets/seldon-knative-trigger.yaml

-Run trigger in the file
+Create this trigger file which will send all cloudevents of type `"seldon.<deploymentName>.request"`.

 ```python